-CB: I have actually just had a coach change so I am unsure about what my race / competition training will be like.
-I have been with Nic (Bideau) for about three weeks now, so sessions Tues, Thurs, Sat and decent long run is what I am doing at the moment.
+CB: I have actually just had a coaching change so I am unsure about what my race/competition training will be like.
+I have been with Nic (Bideau) for about three weeks now, so sessions Tues, Thurs, Sat, and a decent long run is what I am doing at the moment.
 Double days session days and some easy day plus three times gym/circuits.

 CK: Regarding Zatopek 10, can you take me through the race?